junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Metatron bleaches, but he switches back to the smiley face quickly.
 "Well, all the more reason to have me as your savior.
 I know exactly how to save Heaven, how to protect all of us, all I need is the angel tablet.
 One quick refresh of memory, and I can seal Heaven up."

 Naomi gasps loudly.
 "No!"
 She takes out her angel blade and strides toward Metatron.
-"That's not saving, that's cursing all of us to fall!"
+"That's not saving, that's cursing all of us to falling!"

 "Oops, did I just say that out loud?"
 Metatron wrinkles his nose, leaning farther back on the desk.
 "I mean, what's safer than that for Heaven, don't you think?"

-All the surrounding angels stride toward Metatron at the same time, the circle shrinking.
+All the surrounding angels stride toward Metatron at the same time on Naomi's command, the circle shrinking.

 "I will not let that happen!"
 Naomi raises her voice.